 - Be at least 17 years of age.

 - Be U.S. citizens, U.S. permanent residents (holders of a Permanent Resident card), or individuals granted deferred action status under the Deferred Action for Childhood Arrivals program (DACA).

 - Have received a high school diploma or the equivalent from a U.S. school by September 2020.

 - Have completed or expect to successfully complete a minimum of one full year of postsecondary education by June 2021.

 - Plan to enroll in full-time undergraduate study at the sophomore year level or higher at an accredited two- or four-year college, university or vocational-technical school in the United States for the entire 2021-22 academic year.

 - Be studying to obtain an associate’s or first bachelor’s degree.

 - Have a minimum cumulative grade point average of 3.0 on a 4.0 scale (or its equivalent).

 - Demonstrate financial need.

-Applications for 2021-22 will open in August of 2020 — click below to be notified when they are available!
+Applications for 2021-22 are now open — click below to apply!